Skip to main content

 In order to tamp down inflation to its target rate of 2%, the Bank of Canada, whose mandate it is to keep inflation under control, implemented a series of 10 rate hikes from March 2022 to July 2023, which sent borrowing costs soaring and bond yields climbing.
 As a result, both variable and fixed mortgage rates rapidly climbed, and many housing markets across Canada saw home sales plummet, with home prices also falling in most markets.

-However, the Bank of Canada’s aggressive rate hiking cycle is now paying off; as of September 2024, inflation now sits at 2%.
-As inflation appears to be on the decline both in Canada and in the United States, the central bank is now in a position to ease borrowing costs.
-It has kicked off this new lower-rate era by cutting its trend-setting Overnight Lending Rate four times in a row from June to October 2024.
-These rate decreases have brought the Overnight Lending Rate down to 3.75% from its previous 5%.
-They also immediately brought down variable mortgage rates and the rates on home equity lines of credit (HELOC).
+However, the Bank of Canada’s aggressive rate hiking cycle is now paying off; as of October 2024, inflation now sits at 2.0%.
+As inflation appears to be stable in Canada, the central bank is now in a position to ease borrowing costs.
+It has kicked off this new lower-rate era by cutting its trend-setting Overnight Lending Rate five times in a row from June to December 2024.
+These rate decreases have brought the Overnight Lending Rate down to 3.25% from its previous 5%.
+The cuts also immediately brought down variable mortgage rates and the rates on home equity lines of credit (HELOC).
 Bond yields have fallen in response, putting downward pressure on fixed mortgage rates.

 While mortgage rates and home prices remain elevated, there is reason to believe that, so long as inflation remains within the Bank’s 2-3% target, mortgage rates will continue to decline.
 Whether that leads to improved home affordability in Canada remains to be seen, as lower rates could reignite demand, leading to real estate price growth across the country once again.